Sensors, Electronics, and Connected Objects

 Target audience

-Student with a degree in electronics or applied physics.
+Student with a bachelor's degree in electronics or applied physics.

-It is a possible extension of the EEA Licence and of any other scientific and technological training in the fields of EEA, applied physics, applied computer science, mathematics, etc.
+It is a possible extension of the EEA Bachelor's degree and any other scientific and technological training in the fields of EEA, applied physics, applied computer science, mathematics, etc.

 Read more